Starting with Fortran

 Some of the peculiarities of the first versions of Fortran, such as FORTRAN IV, were due to IBM’s use of punch cards as input devices.

 Punch cards were prepared on machines called keypunches.
 The character set on a keypunch was limited, so Fortran used all capital letters and few other characters.
-There was no opportunity to correct typograpical errors, which may account for early Fortran ignoring spacing within keywords.
+There was no opportunity to correct typographical errors, which may account for early Fortran ignoring spacing within keywords.
 The layout in Fortran was determined by the physical layout of the cards; this, combined with the need to write a simple, memory-conserving compiler, resulted in a strict column-oriented syntax.

-This is called fixed format.
-It required that the first column be reserved for the C that introduced a comment.
+that introduced a comment.
 The next four columns were for numerical statement labels.
 Column six was reserved for continuation characters.
 Statements began in column 7 and could extend through column 72; anything from column 72 to 80 was ignored by the compiler.
 These columns were frequently used to number the cards.

 Algol, on the other hand, was written for paper tape.
 Whereas punch cards are record (i.e. line) oriented, paper tape is a continuous medium, so the semicolon marked the end of a statement.
 Algol’s descendants, which include C and C++, were also written for paper tape.
 Semicolons continue to be used in many languages to mark the end of a sentence; such languages do not use continuation markers.
 Record-oriented languages such as Fortran and Python do not require statement markers (though both modern Fortran and Python allow them) and provide for continuations.